-Based on 2011-2015 Census ACS data, PHR 2/3 had a similar percentage of foreign-born residents (16.4 percent) to the state (16.6 percent).
-However, counties containing and nearby the city of Dallas had high concentrations of foreign-born residents.
+According to 2011-2015 Census ACS data, PHR 11 had a higher percentage of foreign-born residents (21.8 percent) compared to the state (16.6 percent).
+Counties along the Texas-Mexico border in the region had high concentrations of foreign-born residents.
 Spanish is the most spoken non-English language in Texas homes.
-About 21.6 percent of Texans in PHR 2/3 spoke Spanish at home, compared with 29.5 percent of Texans in the state as a whole.
+Nearly 70 percent of Texans in PHR 11 spoke Spanish at home, compared with 29.5 percent of Texans in the state as a whole.
+Within the Laredo and McAllen-Edinburg-Mission metropolitan statistical areas in PHR 11, about 84 to 96 percent of persons spoke Spanish at home.

 Socioeconomic characteristics such as income level and poverty are added challenges for meeting the health needs of mothers, children, and families within a community.
-According to 2011-2015 Census ACS data, only twelve counties in PHR 2/3 had a median household income that was higher than the state's median household income of \$53,207.
-The county-level median household income in this region ranged from \$34,888 to \$87,524.
-Among the adult female population in PHR 2/3, about 31.9 percent lived below 200 percent FPL.
-This rate was lower than the state's average (34.9 percent), and was the lowest rate among all PHRs in Texas.

-Several counties in west of Fort Worth, however, had high rates (42.0 percent or greater) of poverty among women.
-For children in poverty, PHR 2/3 also had a lower rate of children under 5 years old living below 100 percent FPL (24.1 percent) compared to the state (27.4 percent).
+Based on 2011-2015 Census ACS data, none of the counties in PHR 11 had a median household income that was higher than the state's median household income of \$53,207.
+The county-level median household income in this region ranged from \$22,741 to \$52,261.
+A higher poverty rate among women was observed in PHR 11 than among all other regions in Texas, with 49.1 percent of adult females in PHR 11 living below 200 percent FPL.
+In comparison, the state's rate for women living below 200 percent FPL was 34.9 percent.
+All ten counties along the Texas-Mexico border in this region had high poverty rates among women, of 48.5 percent or greater.
+Similarly, among all PHRs in Texas, PHR 11 had the highest proportion of children younger than 5 years old living below 100 percent FPL.
+The child poverty rate in PHR 11 (45.6 percent) was almost two times the state's rate (27.4 percent).
+Only five counties in the region had child poverty rates below the state's average.